The Try Out

 I take keen interest in the players everyone else has labeled as “not it”.
 I relish the opportunity to help the underdog, the one they said couldn’t get it done or would never amount to anything.

-We truly have some great players training at The Florida Baseball Ranch.
+We truly have some great players who have trained at The Florida Baseball Ranch.
 I won’t take up your time with our resume.
 Let’s just say, WE HAVE SOME STUDS!

 But let me tell you what I am the most proud of.